Information for Offer Holders

-You will already have looked at the course structure prior to applying and may wish to revisit these pages in advance of starting on the programme.
-The four mandatory taught core modules - MA930, MA933, MA934 and MA998 are taught in Term 1 each year and will not vary significantly from year to year.
-On each of the module pages you can access the module resources such as the syllabus, reading lists and notes.
+You may already have looked at the course structure prior to applying and may wish to revisit these pages in advance of starting on the programme.
+On each of the module pages you can access resources such as the syllabus, reading lists, and notes.
 You may wish to look at these resources if you would like to do some reading in advance of starting on the course.
 We will also contact you in the summer with some general background reading recommendations.

-In term 2 you will take optional modules and do not need to make these choices until several weeks after arriving on-campus when you will have had the opportunity of discussions with the MSc Coordinator and your personal tutor.
+In term two, you will take optional modules and do not need to make these choices until several weeks after arriving on campus, by which time you will have had the opportunity of discussions with the MSc Coordinator and your personal tutor.
 The availability of optional modules varies from year to year so, although the current listing of optional modules is a good indicator of the types of module available, many are run by other departments and we cannot guarantee that they will be available every year.